dedanab/Remote-PC-control/README.md

 4. Reboot PC
 5. Photo from webcam
 6. Upload and open photo/video
-7. Add automatically to startup
-8. Record audio 10 seconds
+7. Audio recording 10 seconds
-9. Running a program along the path
+8. Run the program along the path
-10. Opening links in the browser
+9. Opening links in the browser
-11. Saving files along the path (BETA)
+10. Saving files along the path (BETA)